raguay/WebPageRenumberer/README.md

-# WebPageRenumberer
+# Web Page Renumberer

+## About

-A simple program to take hard numbered lists in a web page and renumber them.
+This program is used to take in HTML and an element that has indexed number out of order.
+It will then renumber them.